THE MEANINGS OF SOME OLD SAYINGS

 This old saying comes from the Bible.
 In Ecclesiastes 10:1 the writer says that dead flies give perfume a bad smell (in old versions of the Bible the word for perfume is translated 'ointment').

 If a fleet won a clear victory the ships would sail back to port with their colors proudly flying from their masts.

 In the Middle Ages freelances were soldiers who fought for anyone who would hire them.
 They were literally free lances.

 FROM THE HORSES'S MOUTH

-You can tell a horse’s age by examining its teeth.
-A horse dealer may lie to you but you can always find out the truth 'from the horse’s mouth'.
+You can tell the age of a horse by examining its teeth.
+A horse dealer may lie to you but you can always find out the truth 'from the horses mouth'.

 GET THE SACK